 5. Mentorship programs

-Onboarding is a great way to get employees up and running within your organization.
+Employee onboarding is a great way to get team members up and running within your organization.
 However, once they step foot in the door, it’s nice to have a more senior team member to provide answers casually.
 A mentorship program is one of the strategic training and development initiatives that can really integrate a new employee quickly.
 Mentors can help teach new skills and give the ins and outs unique to a given company.
 Plus, this relationship offers a fresh dynamic than a supervisor or a co-worker offering a different viewpoint that is often needed.

 6. Guest speakers